American Heart Association

 The American Heart Association (AHA) is a nonprofit organization in the United States that funds cardiovascular medical research, educates consumers on healthy living and fosters appropriate cardiac care in an effort to reduce disability and deaths caused by cardiovascular disease and stroke.
+They are known for publishing guidelines on cardiovascular disease and prevention, standards on basic life support, advanced cardiac life support (ACLS), pediatric advanced life support (PALS), and in 2014 issued the first guidelines for preventing strokes in women.
+The American Heart Association is also known for operating a number of highly visible public service campaigns starting in the 1970s, and also operates several fundraising events.

-Originally formed in New York City in 1915, it is currently headquartered in Dallas, Texas.
+Originally formed in Chicago in 1924, the American Heart Association is currently headquartered in Dallas, Texas.
+It was originally headquartered in New York City.
 The American Heart Association is a national voluntary health agency.

-They are known for publishing guidelines on cardiovascular disease and prevention, standards on basic life support, advanced cardiac life support (ACLS), and pediatric advanced life support (PALS), and in 2014 issued its first guidelines for preventing strokes in women.
-They are known also for operating a number of highly visible public service campaigns starting in the 1970s, and also operate a number of fundraising events.
-In 1994, the Chronicle of Philanthropy, an industry publication, released a study that showed the American Heart Association was ranked as the 5th "most popular charity/non-profit in America."
-The association was listed as the 22nd largest charity by Forbes in 2018.